When it gets cold people with Raynaud’s Syndrome can suffer a loss of blood flow, and an agonising knife-stabbing pain, in their hands and feet.

-If you are unlucky to suffer chilblains on top, and struggle with the resultant burning and itching when you are warm again, you’ll probably seriously question your sanity!
+If you are unlucky to suffer chilblains on top of Raynaud’s, and struggle with the resultant burning and itching when you are warm again, you’ll probably seriously question your sanity!

 The following are tips from my armoury; lessons I’ve learned from the last 10 years of running with Raynaud’s.

 To me, anything below 10 degrees is cold and horrible, and below 5 degrees is ridiculously unpleasant!
 The clothing strategy remains the same except the colder it is, the more layers I add.